Published: October 20, 2024 · Last reviewed: May 1, 2026

 - Examples: Infusion pumps, powered wheelchairs, and surgical drapes.

-- Regulatory Pathway: The majority of Class II devices require a 510(k) premarket notification.
+- Regulatory Pathway: Most Class II devices require a 510(k) premarket notification.
 Through this process, manufacturers must demonstrate that their device is substantially equivalent to a legally marketed predicate device.
-The 510(k) pathway allows the FDA to ensure that new devices are as safe and effective as existing ones.
+The 510(k) pathway allows the FDA to confirm that new devices are as safe and effective as existing ones.

 Special controls for Class II devices may include guidance documents, testing requirements, and specific design standards.
-These controls help mitigate the risks associated with the device’s use and ensure consistency in safety and performance.
+These controls help manage the risks associated with device use and maintain consistency in safety and performance.

 Class III Devices: High Risk

-Class III devices are the highest risk category and include those that sustain or support life, are implanted, or present a high risk of illness or injury.
-Due to their critical nature, Class III devices undergo the most stringent regulatory controls.
+Class III devices are the highest risk category.
+They include devices that sustain or support life, are implanted, or present a high risk of illness or injury.
+Because of their critical nature, Class III devices face the most stringent regulatory controls.

 - Examples: Implantable pacemakers, heart valves, and breast implants.

-- Regulatory Pathway: Class III devices typically require a Pre-Market Approval (PMA), which involves a rigorous scientific review process.
-Manufacturers must provide substantial evidence of the device’s safety and effectiveness through clinical trials and testing data.
+- Regulatory Pathway: Class III devices typically require a Pre-Market Approval (PMA), which involves a rigorous scientific review.
+Manufacturers must provide substantial evidence of safety and effectiveness through clinical trials and testing data.

 The PMA process is resource-intensive, requiring detailed documentation, clinical study data, and proof that the device meets all applicable safety standards.
-Unlike the 510(k) pathway used for Class II devices, the PMA is a more thorough review, reflecting the higher stakes associated with Class III devices.
+Unlike the 510(k) pathway used for Class II devices, the PMA is a more thorough review, reflecting the higher stakes of Class III devices.

 Factors Influencing Classification

-The FDA considers several factors when classifying a medical device, including:
+The FDA considers several factors when classifying a medical device:

-- Intended Use: The primary function or purpose of the device plays a critical role.
-For example, a surgical scalpel would be classified differently than a general-purpose blade used in non-surgical procedures.
+- Intended Use: The primary function or purpose of the device is the primary driver.
+A surgical scalpel, for example, gets classified differently than a general-purpose blade used outside surgical procedures.

-- Level of Control Required: The need for special controls beyond general regulations impacts whether a device falls into Class II or III.
+- Level of Control Required: The need for special controls beyond general regulations determines whether a device falls into Class II or III.

-- Potential Risks: Devices that pose higher risks to patients, such as life-sustaining or life-supporting, are generally classified as Class III.
+- Potential Risks: Devices that pose higher risks to patients, such as life-sustaining or life-supporting devices, are generally placed in Class III.

 Pathways to Market: 510(k), PMA, and De Novo